 A video posted on social networks this week shows a fully veiled woman driving in Riyadh as male motorists and families gave her the “thumbs up” in support.

 “Several women are now driving but not being filmed,” said activist Khulud al-Fahd.

 “I saw a woman in (the eastern city of) Khobar driving.
 This is becoming more acceptable and is no longer rejected as it once was,” she told AFP.

 Residents of the Red Sea port of Jeddah say that seeing women drive is becoming increasingly common in the country’s commercial capital known for being more socially open than other regions of the ultra-conservative kingdom.

 Female Saudi activists are planning an October 26 initiative to defy the long-standing ban on women driving.

-On Tuesday, three female members of advisory body the Shura Consultative Council filed a recommendation that the ban be lifted, said one of them, Latifa al-Shaalan.
+On Tuesday, three female members of the advisory body the Shura Consultative Council filed a recommendation that the ban is lifted, said one of them, Latifa al-Shaalan.

-Their recommendation urges the kingdom’s top consultative body to “recognise the rights of women to drive a car in accordance with the principles of sharia (Islamic law) and traffic rules”.
+Their recommendation urges the kingdom’s top consultative body to “recognize the rights of women to drive a car in accordance with the principles of sharia (Islamic law) and traffic rules”.

 The recommendation was rejected by the Shura Council just two days later.